Dispositions and Roles of Generically Dependent Entities: Conclusion

 \section{Conclusion}

 In this paper, we discussed some of the issues related to dispositions and roles of \gdcs in BFO 2020.
 We discussed two approaches to solving them.
 The first, as proposed by Barry Smith, is the introduction of defined classes.
 As we have seen, this approach has serious limitations.
 Further, we suggested a few minor changes to BFO, which would address the issue directly and introduce dispositions and roles of \gdcs.
+The suggested changes have the additional benefit of addressing existing problems of BFO 2020 with respect to roles and dispositions of sites and continuant fiat boundaries.